About this course

 Why study this course?

-Animation is based at Bower Ashton Campus, along with all our Creative Industries and fantastic facilities for animation.
+Animation is based at Bower Ashton Campus, along with our fantastic facilities for animation.
 You will be taught in the Bristol School of Animation, which has links with some of the UK's major animation companies.
 We are also active in the European Animation Trainers Network (ETNA), an international forum for the industry.

 You will be joining a small, creative community where every student is known and valued.
 All staff are active animators with commercial experience and our strong links with industry mean that you will benefit from professional expertise throughout.
 Studio work is balanced by theoretical study and work experience.